Bathroom Vanities

 Storage & Organization

 When it comes to small bathrooms, investing in storage solutions is a must.
-Here are a few ways to maximize space in your small bathroom.
+Here are a few ways to maximize space.

 Medicine Cabinets

 Recessed or wall-mounted medicine cabinets do double duty as a mirror and storage for items you use frequently.
-It not only saves space, but will provide the perfect lighting to get ready in the morning.
+It not only saves space, but it also provides the perfect lighting to get ready in the morning.
 Lighted medicine cabinets have dimming and defogging functions and can include outlets for electric toothbrushes, hair dryers, shavers and more.

 Shelving

 Shelving provides an easy place to access your daily necessities.
 Use open shelving over the toilet or on a side wall for decorative or practical purposes.
 Corner shelving units can transform unused square footage into a spot for towels, toilet paper and more.
-Consider an organizer that can hang on the back of the bathroom door to hold lotions, serums, makeup, etc.
+Consider an organizer that can hang on the back of the bathroom door to hold items like lotions, serums and makeup.

 Linen or Wall Cabinets

 If you have additional floor space, a linen cabinet is an ideal way to store sheets, towels, extra supplies and more.
-Bathroom wall cabinets are hung over the toilet and are useful for concealing clutter.
+Bathroom wall cabinets are ideal for hanging over the toilet and useful for concealing clutter.

 6 Ideas for Organizing a Small Linen Closet